ayushp06/LockedIn/PRIVACY_POLICY.md

 - Regular security audits
 - No storage of sensitive credentials

+## Transparency
+- LockedIn does not collect browsing history, cookies, or any content from the pages you visit.
+- The extension only records time spent on user-designated domains for productivity tracking purposes.

 ## Your Consent

 By using LockedIn, you consent to this Privacy Policy and agree to its terms.